Qt Group

-The Qt Company (pronounced "cute"; formerly Trolltech and Quasar Technologies) is a software company based in Espoo, Finland.
-It oversees the development of its Qt application framework within the Qt Project.
+Qt Group Plc (Qt is pronounced "cute") is a software company headquartered in Espoo, Finland.
 It was formed following the acquisition of Qt by Digia, but was later spun off into a separate, publicly traded company.

+The company oversees the development of the Qt framework alongside the Qt Project, and provides tools for UI design, software development, quality assurance and testing, as well as expert consulting services.